The Two Islands In The Heart Of Paris – Île de la Cité & Île Saint-Louis

 Île Saint-Louis didn't exist until the 17th century.
 Before that time there were two smaller islands in this part of the Seine, one of them was used for grazing cattle and was called, appropriately, Île aux Vaches.
 In the heady days of Henri IV and Louis XIII, a period that ran from 1589 to 1643, Paris experienced unprecedented expansion and improvement.
 Swamps were drained, bridges were built spanning the Seine (Pont Neuf being a prime example), the Louvre palace was expanded, and Place des Vosges in the Marais was built.
 It was the era of Cardinal Richelieu and, of course, the era when Île Saint-Louis was created from the two islets.

-When we're looking for foie gras, the place we head to is Lafitte, on Île Saint-Louis.
+When we're looking for foie gras in Paris, the place we head to is Lafitte, on Île Saint-Louis.
 Founded in 1920, Lafitte specializes in poultry products from the Landes region of France, the home of the best foie gras, pates, confits and other gourmet foods from duck and geese.
 It's the best, most delicious source in Paris.

 Rue Saint-Louis en l'Ile Rue Saint-Louis en l'Île in the early 20th century